“Malta's rich cultural history meets modern hospitality at this boutique hotel on the Grand Harbour in Senglea, one of the Three Cities”

 There are 21 enormous suites, all with unobstructed views of the Grand Harbour and its surrounding marina.
 Outside, golden-walled streets are lined with boat-building shops and sites (Senglea is still a working area of the local nautical industry), but great restaurants too; this is an up-and-coming area.
 Staying here is a peaceful retreat from Malta's crowds, and allows you to explore the Three Cities - a real slice of authentic local life.
 Then you can dip back into the action at your leisure: Valletta and Gozo are a quick ferry ride away.

-- Though contemporary in design, the hotel retains lots of traditional Maltese charm and character
+- Contemporary award-winning design, yet the hotel retains lots of traditional Maltese charm and character

 - Amazing views of the Grand Harbour from every top-spec suite and the rooftop pool